dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 like?

 I don't have a perfect solution in mind, but I do have some thoughts.
-As I mentioned earlier, the root problem is that whitespace in HTML is ambiguous, is it there to support the developer authoring their HTML code, or to display something reasonable to the end user?
-That's the core problem we should fix.
+As I mentioned earlier, the root problem is that whitespace in HTML is ambiguous, does a space exist to support the developer authoring their HTML code, or to display something reasonable to the end user?
+That question is unanswerable and the core problem we should fix.

 The best way to do that is to change HTML syntax such that significant whitespace is syntactically distinct from insignificant whitespace.
 The obvious